 With the help of our members, the Council protects the Connecticut River watershed from source to sea.
 We seize key opportunities to improve water quality, restore wildlife and fish habitat, and increase recreational enjoyment of the CT River.

 By working together for a thriving, sustainable River, we enrich our world today and we leave a positive legacy for future generations – a beautiful, safe, robust watershed.

 Our work includes:

-- Advocacy with federal and state agencies and lawmakers for the highest level of protection for the Connecticut River and all rivers within the watershed
+- Advocating with federal and state agencies and lawmakers for the highest level of protection for the Connecticut River and all rivers within the watershed

 - Improving recreational opportunities along the river

 Specific programs and projects include: